koftikes/symfony-adminlte-bundle/src/Resources/docs/installation.md

 Installation using composer is really easy:

-_Notice: If you want use AdminLTE theme latest then 2.4.3, you need add next config to your composer,json:_
+First of all, you need add next config to your composer,json:
 ```json
 "repositories": [
     {"type": "composer", "url": "https://asset-packagist.org"}
 ],
 ```
-_And install `bower-asset/jquery` package:_

-    composer require "bower-asset/jquery":">=1.9.0 <4.0.0"

 Next composer command download and install `sbs/symfony-adminlte-bundle` bundle to your composer.json: